 Women's Basketball Head Coach

-Becky Mullis enters her seventh year at the helm of the Lady Bobcats program, posting an impressive 31-4 record in the 2019-20 season and an 8-2 mark in the COVID shortened 2021 campaign.
-Her teams have tallied a 169-35 record, winning more than 23 games each season of her tenure and exceeding 30 wins the last two years.
+Becky Mullis enters her eighth year at the helm of the Lady Bobcats program, posting an impressive 29-4 record in the 2019-20 season and an 8-2 mark in the COVID shortened 2021 campaign.
+Her teams have tallied a 198-39 record, winning more than 23 games each season of her tenure and exceeding 30 wins in two of the last three years.

-In addition, the Lady Cats have qualified for the national tournament each year of her tenure, where they have been an Elite Eight team ten of the last 13 seasons, made six trips to the Fab Four, and posted five National Championship Runner-Up finishes.
+In addition, the Lady Cats have qualified for the national tournament each year of her tenure, where they have been an Elite Eight team ten of the last 14 seasons, made six trips to the Fab Four, and posted five National Championship Runner-Up finishes.
 In the shortened 2019-20 campaign the Lady Cats were poised to make another strong National Championship run, qualifying for the National Tournament as the fifth ranked team in the NAIA DII polls.
-As head coach, Mullis has coached two NAIA DII, two NCCAA DI, and one WBCA first-team All-Americans; three NAIA DII and one NCCAA DI second-team All-Americans; one NAIA DII and one NCCAA DI third-team All-Americans; and two NAIA DII and WBCA honorable mention All-Americans.
+As head coach, Mullis has coached two NAIA DII, two NCCAA DI, and two WBCA first-team All-Americans; three NAIA DII and one NCCAA DI second-team All-Americans; one NAIA DII and one NCCAA DI third-team All-Americans; and two NAIA DII and WBCA honorable mention All-Americans.
 In addition, she has coached seven NAIA/NCCAA Scholar Athletes.